Siftah/get_iplayer/documentation.md

 You can add, delete and list the PVR searches.
 This feature allows you to run multiple batch recordings from a scheduler such as Unix cron (and possibly the Windows scheduler).
 A tutorial is on how to set up and use the PVR with cron is **[[here|pvrcron]]**.

-Add a new PVR search for a specific programme (i.e. ‘series link’):
+Add a new PVR search for a specific programme (i.e. 'series link'):

     get_iplayer --pvr-add=Top_Gear --type=tv "Top Gear"